-Phosphorus is an essential mineral that cows need for overall condition, optimal claw health and fertility.
-Creating a good understanding of the level of phosphorus intake from their feed and the excretion of phosphorus in the milk produced is therefore very important.
+Phosphorus is an essential mineral that cows need for good general condition, optimal claw health and fertility.
+Creating a good understanding of the level of phosphorus intake from the ration and the excretion of phosphorus in the milk produced is therefore very important.
 In this article, we will tell you more about it.

-A cow needs phosphorus for her resistance, physical growth, fetal development and for optimal milk production.
-The majority of phosphorus is needed in milk production.
+A cow needs phosphorus for her resistance, physical growth, for fetal development and for optimal milk production.
+Most phosphorus is needed in milk production.
 In addition, phosphorus is important for rumen function, microbial protein formation and enzyme production.

 Optimal phosphorus levels lead to improved fertility, better feed intake, increased milk production and healthy bones.
 In growing animals, sufficient phosphorus can prevent skeletal deformation and ensures optimal feed efficiency.
 This is particularly essential for heifers and second-calf cows: after all, they produce a lot of milk while also having to grow and have limited feed intake capacity.
 To maintain animal health and therefore milk production and growth, it is important to consider phosphorus levels.